Best holiday rental deals in Southwold

 Rent a holiday apartment, home or cottage in Southwold: from £36 per night

 Best holiday homes with a patio or terrace

 The graph shows the average letting prices for the next twelve months in Southwold.
 The most expensive prices are in August (31/08 - 07/09).
 Prices reach an average of £141 per night.
 Prices decrease in January to an average of £85 per night (05/01 - 12/01).

 Check out the graph above to find out how many holiday rentals are available in Southwold (in %).
 It is harder to find an accommodation during a week of October (12/10 - 19/10), as 78% of the rentals are booked.
 On the other hand, the week with the most available offers is in June (01/06 - 08/06).

 The weather in Southwold

-Find the Southwold climate diagram.
+Above are the weather conditions for Southwold.
 July is the warmest month in Southwold with average maximum temperatures of 22°.
 However, temperatures can go lower than 1° in Southwold in February.
-The wettest month is December with 24 rainy days on average.
-On the contrary, there is an average of only 14 rainy days in September, which is the driest month.
+The rainiest month is July while the driest month is September.